 WHAT WE AVOID

-This project is guided by continuity rather than exposure
+Tongues of the Earth is guided by continuity rather than exposure

-Receive occasional reflections, updates from the field, and voices from communities whose language and stories shape Tongues of the Earth
+Receive occasional updates from the field, and voices from communities whose language and stories shape Tongues of the Earth